Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 $translationHelper.getMessage('email.basic.footer_first', "${citizensReserveHome}")

-Here, the message is parametrised.
+where translationHelper is an instance of eu.factorx.citizens.controllers.TranslationHelper.